ionos-cloud/ionosctl/docs/commands/k8sversion/README.md

 ## Description

-The sub-commands of `ionosctl k8s-version` allows you to get the Kubeconfig file of a Cluster.
+The sub-commands of `ionosctl k8s-version` allow you to get information about available Kubernetes versions.

 ## Options